 About Finchley Dog Walker aka Derek Chambers

 When I’m walking a dog, who knows what we can encounter on our daily walks.
-He may need longer to take a sniff around the park, or we may meet another doggy pal and partake of a bit of canine socialisation, meaning that we could be slightly late for our next Client collection time.
-Of course, I try and allow for this in my schedule, but please note that a little bit of flexibility can help an awful lot.
+He may need longer to take a sniff around the park, or we may meet another doggy pal and partake in a bit of canine socialisation, meaning that we could be slightly late for our next Client collection time.
+Of course, I try to allow this in my schedule, but please note that a little flexibility can help immensely.

 If you cancel your walk, please give me advance notice

 I don’t charge if a dog walk is cancelled with a minimum notice of 48 hours, but many other dog walkers will do, and of course, with just cause, as with such little notice, it isn’t easy to schedule any other dog in.
-Likewise, with house sitting, I ask for a minimum cancellation period of fourteen (14) days.
+Likewise, I ask for a minimum cancellation period of fourteen (14) days with house sitting.

 Let me know about your dog’s character and personality traits

-Many of my dog walks are taken with a sole dog, but I need to know if your dog is adventurous, predatory or territorial, to make our walks as much fun and as pleasant as possible.
+Many of my dog walks are taken with a sole dog, but I need to know if your dog is adventurous, predatory or territorial to make our walks as fun and pleasant as possible.

 Your Dog Walker also likes a holiday.